TechContentRepo/AlexaWeatherSkill/README.md

 ### Step 3: Invocation ###
 The "Invocation" is what someone needs to say in order to interact with an Alexa Skill.
 1) On the left, click on the "Invocation" tab
-2) For our skill we are going to use `weather app` for the Invocation
+2) For our skill we are going to use `weather service` for the Invocation
 3) Click the "Save Model" button at the top:

 ![Save Model](https://github.com/TechContentRepo/AlexaWeatherSkill/blob/master/photos/Save%20Model.png?raw=true)